yaron-zehavi/OAuth-Rich-Authorization-Requests-Metadata-and-Error-Signaling/draft-zehavi-oauth-rar-metadata-and-error-signaling.md

 Figure: Native client federated, then redirected to app

 - (A) The client starts the flow.
-- (B) The client initiates the authorization request by making a POST request to the Native Authorization Endpoint of Authorization Server 1.
-- (C) Authorization Server 1 decides to federate the user to Authorization Server 2.
-To do so it contacts Authorization Server 2's PAR endpoint, then returns the `federate` error code together with the *federation_uri*, *federation_body*, *response_uri* and *auth_session* response attributes.
-- (D) The client calls Authorization Server 2's Native Authorization Endpoint, as instructed by Authorization Server 1.
-- (E) Authorization Server 2 decides to use a native app, and therefore responds with the `redirect_to_app` error code together with the *deep_link* response attribute.
-- (F) The client invokes the app using the deep_link.
-- (G) The app interacts with user and if satisifed, returns an authorization code, regarded as Authorization Server 2's response to Authorization Server 1's federation to it.
-- (H) The client provides the authorization code to Authorization Server 1.
-- (I) Authorization Server 1 returns an authorization code.
-- (J) The client sends the authorization code received in step (I) to obtain a token from the Token Endpoint.
-- (K) Authorization Server 1 returns an Access Token from the Token Endpoint.

 ## Client obtains authorization details object